Afjunior18/Simpsons-Memory-Game/README.md

 - Animate.css: Used for animations.
 - W3Schools CSS3 Animations: Used for creating animations, especially for titles.
 - Favicon.io: Used for creating the favicon.
+- Icons: A comprehensive library of icons and symbols. <https://fontawesome.com/>

 ### Tutorials and Inspirations